 For any given table, you should see an icon that looks like so:

 Clicking this will bring you to DWD, showing all the relationships to the table you've selected.

 You can use the buttons in DWD to expand the view to new tables.
 Each table will show the name of the table, and the columns in that table, alongside the relationships between the tables.
-One-to-many relationships will be branched, while one to one relationships will not be.
 You also have the ability to modify the SQL statement directly from this view, or get the information you need and exit back to the main query edit page.